andrewringler/git-annex-turtle/developer-notes.md

 ## TODO (move into github issues)
+ * BUG: some process, I think during incremental updates, perhaps the childrenNotIgnored.sh script is adding .git/annex/objects as paths to the db
  * PERFORMANCE: childrenNotIgnored.sh is super slow (4seconds for a small directory) and is probably not necessary, this is delaying getting full folder information
+ * PERFORMANCE: we are sharing a single sqlite instance among many processes, I imagine there must be some contention here, I think it would be simpler and faster to just have main turtle app deal with the database and have all Finder Sync extensions communicate with it via IPC, see http://nshipster.com/inter-process-communication/, https://github.com/itssofluffy/NanoMessage, https://stackoverflow.com/questions/41016558/how-should-finder-sync-extension-and-main-app-communicate?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa
  * BUG: some process is adding just filenames (not complete relative paths) to the database
  * commit workflows, commit, sync, sync --content, show un-committed file status (new icon or badge)
  * crop or scroll large git error messages that appear in Dialogs